Injection of fluids in the subsurface is a frequent operation in hydrocarbon producing projects. Injection can have different objectives:

 - Dispose of wastewater and cuttings from well drilling

 - Monitoring of caprock integrity and fault reactivation for a safe injection

-- Larger injection flows and capacity due to the increased safety
+- Possibility to increase injection flows and capacity due to the improved safety

 - Mapping of plume migration